MJoergen/qnice_cpu/README.md

 ## Architecture
-This is essentially a five-stage pipeline consisting of:
+This is essentially a three-stage pipeline consisting of:

-* Fetch: Fetches one word at a time from the instruction memory.
+* FETCH: Fetches two words at a time from the instruction memory.
-* Instruction Cache: Forwards two words at a time to the decoder.
-* Decode: Generates a list of micro-operations.
-* Serializer: Outputs a sequence of single micro-operations.
+* DECODE: Outputs a sequence of single micro-operations.
-* Execute: Executes one micro-operation.
+* EXECUTE: Executes one micro-operation.

-TBD: The Fetch and Instruction Cache will be merged into one stage, and the Serializer and Execute will be merged too.

 See the following block diagram: